mlflow/mlp-regression-template/README.md

 ## Log to the designated MLflow Experiment
 To log pipeline runs to a particular MLflow experiment:
-1. Open `profiles/databricks.yaml` or `profiles/local.yaml`, depending on your running environment.
+1. Open `profiles/databricks.yaml` or `profiles/local.yaml`, depending on your environment.
 2. Edit (and uncomment, if necessary) the `experiment` section, specifying the name of the desired experiment for logging.